-• The Company shall suggest the appropriate installment condition for each individual customer base on their repayment capacity and shall not grant credit to those customers who may possibly have problems in paying back the loan in the future in order to help them to avoid creating liabilities obligation which is not suitable for them.

-- The Company shall present its services clearly and transparently in terms of conditions and different fees charged to be fair and beneficial to the customers. - The Company may offer some assistance to the customers who may have financial problems during unexpected or uncontrollable crisis such as natural disaster, political unrest by providing debt-restructuring scheme as deemed appropriate.
+- The Company shall suggest the appropriate installment condition for each individual customer base on their repayment capacity and shall not grant credit to those customers who may possibly have problems in paying back the loan in the future in order to help them to avoid creating liabilities obligation which is not suitable for them. - The Company shall present its services clearly and transparently in terms of conditions and different fees charged to be fair and beneficial to the customers. - The Company may offer some assistance to the customers who may have financial problems during unexpected or uncontrollable crisis such as natural disaster, political unrest by providing debtrestructuring scheme as deemed appropriate.

-Internal Controls and Risk Management
+Internal Control and Risk Management

-The Company's Board of Directors' Meeting No. 6/2017, held on 20 March, 2017 consisting of the Board of Directors together with the Audit committee, a report on internal control systems of the Company was presented and clarified by the management.
-From the assessment of the internal control systems of the Company based on the SEC's assessment form announced in August, 2013 which also based on the COSO 2013 Principle which consists of 5 measures, the organization and control environment, risk management, management control activities, Information & communications and monitoring which were extended into 17 points of focus, the Board of Directors believed that the Company's internal control systems were sufficient.
-Sufficient personnel were set up to handle the system effectively.
-Moreover, the Company's subsidiaries activities were controlled and monitored sufficiently so that it can protect the Company's assets from being abused by the directors or management and also prevent the conflict of interest with the related persons.
-The internal control in other matters were also viewed to have sufficient control so that the Independent Directors or Audit Committee including the external auditor have had no other comments or having the opinion that the Company's internal control systems are having any deficiency.
+The Company's Audit Committee Meeting No. 5/2018, held on 22 March, 2018 consisting of the 5 Independent Directors and Audit committee, a report on internal control systems of the Company was presented and clarified by the management.
+From the assessment of the internal control systems of the Company based on the SEC's assessment form which consists of 5 internal control system measures, the organization and control environment, risk management, management control activities, Information & communications and monitoring which were extended into 17 points of focus, the Audit Committee believed that the Company has good internal control systems.
+Sufficient personnel were set up to handle the system effectively so that it can protect the Company's assets from being abused by the directors or management and also prevent the conflict of interest with the related persons.
+However, the Independent Directors or Audit Committee had an additional opinion that the Company needs to improve on the governance and business operations control over its subsidiaries in foreign countries more prudently.

 The Company's internal control systems are as follows:

-Company's internal controls are as follows